 And always will until the end

-The adolescent inadequacy (“I’m worse at what I do best”) is a constant of the second postwar American literature.
-Cobain is only the last of that tribe of outsiders, disaligned young people, literary rebels struggling with their flow of consciousness.
-From here onwards, the song reveals its rabid and helpless nature by ending each group of verses with a surrender attitude: “Nevermind”, “I feel stupid” (depression), “a denial”.
+This adolescent inadequacy (“I’m worse at what I do best”) is a constant of post-war American literature.
+Cobain is the last of that tribe of outsiders, those disaffected young people, literary rebels struggling with their flow of consciousness.
+From here onwards, the song reveals its rabid and helpless nature by ending each verse with a message of surrender: “Nevermind”, “I feel stupid” (depression), “a denial”.

 And I forget just why I taste

 Oh Yes, I guess it makes me smile

 I found it hard, it was hard to find